Context-dependent memory: Ambient and transferable cues

 The word ambient is defined as completely surrounding and encompassing.
 Some researchers have suggested that ambient cues, such as odour and sound, aid in recall when the learning context and recall context are different.
 In addition, these cues are useful in recall because they can also be transferable.
 For example, if music is played in a room where material is learned, it is sometimes possible to transfer that musical source to a different room where material will be tested.
 This phenomenon, which occurs when a memory or emotion is reactivated by a song that is associated to a specific event, demonstrates the effectiveness of sound (and odour) as useful cues in the absence of the original context.
 Using transferable cues may be useful for individuals who have difficulty using the context recall technique because they have trouble creating a mental image of the original environment.
 For example, this technique has been proven useful for patients at home who are trying to reproduce skills that they learned in a hospital environment.

+Sleep and Context Reinstatement

+Research has suggested that context may play an active role not only during memory encoding and retrieval but also during sleep-related memory consolidation.
+Contextual reinstatement—the reactivation of contextual information associated with a memory—has been shown to occur during non-rapid eye movement (NREM) sleep, a critical period for the consolidation of declarative memories.

+In one study by Schechtman et al., participants first encoded object-location associations by creating idiosyncratic stories linking each item to a specific physical location.
+During subsequent NREM sleep, researchers used targeted memory reactivation (TMR) by playing object-related sounds to selectively cue specific memories.
+This manipulation not only enhanced memory for the cued objects but also improved retrieval for other, non-cued objects that were contextually bound within the same narrative framework.

+Electrophysiological data from the study revealed that stimulus-evoked increases in sigma power (15–20 Hz)—a frequency range associated with sleep spindles—predicted better memory performance.
+Sleep spindles are believed to facilitate hippocampal-neocortical communication, supporting the consolidation of declarative memories.
+The correlation between sigma activity and memory outcomes suggests that contextual memory networks are reactivated during sleep in a coordinated manner, reinforcing context-dependent associations even in the absence of explicit cues.

+In all, these findings expand the understanding of context dependence by demonstrating that context can influence memory consolidation during "offline" periods, such as sleep.